attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/IMMN/PHP/app1/README.txt

 ** Requirements

    Apache web server
-     PHP 5.2+
+     PHP 5.4+
-     Apache and PHP configured, on most Linux systems if installed using packages this will be done automatically.
+     Apache and PHP configured, on most GNU/Linux systems if installed using packages this will be done automatically.

    Installation:
      Copy the sample application folder to Apache web root folder, for example /var/www/html.